Flag of Pocatello, Idaho: 2017–present

-Old flag (2001–2017)
+2001–2017

 The first flag was used by the city from 2001 to 2017.
-It was in the shape of a rectangle and had a white background.
-The upper part of the flag featured two blurred purple triangles that symbolized the Sawtooth Range that are located near the city.
+It was in the shape of a rectangle and had a white background with the city's logo.
+The upper part of the flag featured two blurred purple triangles that symbolized the mountains that are located near the city.
 The triangle on the left was twice the size of the second triangle, which was located behind the first one, and partially covered by it.
 Each triangle had five triangular notches on the viewer's right.
 The bottom part of the flag displayed writing that read "Proud to Be Pocatello", distributed into two lines.
-The upper line included "Proud to Be", in a yellow Sans-serif font with black edges and shadow.
+The upper line included "Proud to Be", in a yellow condensed sans-serif font with black edges and shadow.
 The lower line included "Pocatello" in a red serif font with white inner edges and black outer edges with black shadow.
 The words were put together without space left between them.
 On the sides of the flag, at the height of the top of the text, were displayed five horizontal thin lines.
 The trademark symbol (™) appears next to these lines on the viewer's right.
 At the bottom is a copyright notice, "Copyright © Greater Pocatello Chamber of Commerce".
+This flag was ranked last in the 2004 American City Flags Survey by the North American Vexillological Association.

 History

 The first flag was created by the Pocatello Chamber of Commerce for their use as a logo.
 It was unofficially used by the city as its flag, from 2001 to 2017.
-The flag gained national attention after the North American Vexillological Association ranked it as the worst city flag in North America in its 2004 survey.
+The flag gained national attention after the North American Vexillological Association ranked it as the worst of 150 selected US city flags in its 2004 survey.
+Many media simplified and aggrandized this to the title of 'Worst Flag In North America'.

 In 2015, Roman Mars held a TED Talk, popularizing the question of flag design and the last place of Pocatello in the survey, and motivating the city to create a new flag.

 In April 2016, the city's newly created flag design committee met for the first time; Roman Mars was invited and attended the meeting.
 The process as agreed was: